KizatovArman/iOS-Test-Assignment/README.md

 ## Description

-- A simple test application that substitute current flag with next one.
+- A simple test application that displays flags one by one.

-- There is array of flag emojis [🇺🇸, 🇬🇧, 🇫🇷, 🇩🇪, 🇰🇿, 🇯🇵] that is displayed in 110 by 110 framed ScrollView.
+- There is an array of flag emojis [🇺🇸, 🇬🇧, 🇫🇷, 🇩🇪, 🇰🇿, 🇯🇵] that is displayed in 110 X 110 framed ScrollView.

 - By tapping "Hit me!" button next flag is presented.

-- SwiftUI and ScrollViewReader were used to programatically move ScrollView elements.
+- SwiftUI and ScrollViewReader were used to programatically move to ScrollView elements.

 - MVVM architecture was applied.